Edith Wharton: Travels and life abroad

-Throughout the war, she worked tirelessly in charitable efforts for refugees, the injured, the unemployed, and the displaced.
+Throughout the war, she worked in charitable efforts for refugees, the injured, the unemployed, and the displaced.
 She was a "heroic worker on behalf of her adopted country".
-On April 18, 1916, Raymond Poincaré, the then-President of France appointed her Chevalier of the Legion of Honour, the country's highest award, in recognition of her dedication to the war effort.
+On April 18, 1916, Raymond Poincaré, then-President of France, appointed her Chevalier of the Legion of Honour, the fifth class of the country's highest honour, in recognition of her dedication to the war effort.
 Her relief work included setting up workrooms for unemployed French women, organizing concerts to provide work for musicians, raising tens of thousands of dollars for the war effort, and opening tuberculosis hospitals.
 In 1915, Wharton edited a charity benefit volume, The Book of the Homeless, which included essays, art, poetry, and musical scores by many major contemporary European and American artists, including Henry James, Joseph Conrad, William Dean Howells, Anna de Noailles, Jean Cocteau, and Walter Gay, among others.
 Wharton proposed the book to her publisher, Scribner's, handled the business arrangements, lined up contributors, and translated the French entries into English.
-Theodore Roosevelt wrote a two-page introduction in which he praised Wharton's effort and urged Americans to support the war.
+Theodore Roosevelt wrote a two-page introduction, in which he praised Wharton's effort and urged Americans to support the war.
 She also kept up her own work, continuing to write novels, short stories, and poems, as well as reporting for The New York Times and keeping up her enormous correspondence.
 Wharton urged Americans to support the war effort and encouraged America to enter the war.
-She wrote the popular romantic novel Summer in 1916, the war novella The Marne in 1918, and A Son at the Front in 1919 (published 1923).
+She wrote the popular romantic novel, Summer in 1917, the war novella, The Marne, in 1918, and A Son at the Front, in 1919 (published 1923).
 When the war ended, she watched the Victory Parade from the Champs Elysees' balcony of a friend's apartment.
 After four years of intense effort, she decided to leave Paris for the quiet of the countryside.
 Wharton settled 10 mi north of Paris in Saint-Brice-sous-Forêt, buying an 18th-century house on seven acres of land that she called Pavillon Colombe.
-She lived there in summer and autumn for the rest of her life, spending winters and springs on the French Riviera at Sainte Claire du Vieux Chateau in Hyères.
+She lived there, in summer and autumn, for the rest of her life, spending winters and springs on the French Riviera at Sainte Claire du Vieux Chateau in Hyères.

 Wharton was a committed supporter of French imperialism, describing herself as a "rabid imperialist", and the war solidified her political views.
-After the war, she traveled to Morocco as the guest of Resident General Hubert Lyautey and wrote the book In Morocco, full of praise for the French administration, Lyautey, and particularly his wife.
+After the war, she traveled to Morocco, as the guest of Resident General Hubert Lyautey and wrote the book In Morocco, full of praise for the French administration, Lyautey, and particularly, his wife.

-During the post-war years, she divided her time between Hyères and Provence, where she finished The Age of Innocence in 1920.
-She returned to the United States only once after the war to receive an honorary doctorate from Yale University in 1923.
+During the post-war years, she divided her time between Hyères and Provence, where she finished The Age of Innocence, in 1920.
+She returned to the United States only once, after the war, to receive an honorary doctorate from Yale University in 1923.